NANOmodules/NANO-Minipops/readme.md

 # NANO - Minipops

-Arduino project based in Minipops design by Jan Ostman (DSP Synthesizers)
+Arduino project based in Minipops design by Jan Ostman (DSP Synthesizers) - Project info: https://janostman.wordpress.com/the-o2-source-code/

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This Github contains the information needed to build and flash an Arduino Minipops shield

 ## Contents

-Contents are divided in the following categories
+Contents are divided in the following categories:

 ### BOM